Boules: Balls

 There is a wide variation in the size and materials of the balls used in boules-type games.

 Originally, in ancient Egypt, Greece, and Rome, the balls were probably made of stone.

 Gallic tribes, which were introduced to boules by the Romans, used wooden boules.
-In the 1800s in France, boules were typically made of a very hard wood, boxwood root.
+In 19th-century France, boules were typically made of a very hard wood, boxwood root.